loureirorg/learnwithdaniel.com/blog/_posts/2020-03-16-convert-wordpress-readme-txt-to-markdown-automatically/README.md

 tags: ['WordPress', 'PHP']
 author: Daniel Loureiro
 ---
-WordPress Plugins hosted on GitHub have a bad readme page by default.
+WordPress Plugins hosted on GitHub have a bad looking readme page by default.

 That's because they can't use markdown, but let's see how to fix this issue.
 <!-- more -->